jideawoniyi/Landing-Page/README.md

 This project has no external dependencies.
 However, it uses Font Awesome icons for the scroll-to-top button.
 The Font Awesome CSS stylesheet is included in the project files and is linked to in the head section of the index.html file.

 Credits
-This project was built by [Your Name].
-The landing page image was sourced from Unsplash.
+This project was built by Jide Awoniyi.
+The landing page image was sourced from https://neural.love/.

 License
 This project is licensed under the MIT License.